liuyehcf/BlogSource/_posts/Spring-IoC-源码剖析.md

 				currentRegistryProcessors.clear();
 			}

-			// Now, invoke the postProcessBeanFactory callback of all processors handled so far. invokeBeanFactoryPostProcessors(registryProcessors, beanFactory);
+			//Now, invoke the postProcessBeanFactory callback of all processors handled so far. invokeBeanFactoryPostProcessors(registryProcessors, beanFactory);
 			invokeBeanFactoryPostProcessors(regularPostProcessors, beanFactory);
 		}

 		else {
-			// Invoke factory processors registered with the context instance. invokeBeanFactoryPostProcessors(beanFactoryPostProcessors, beanFactory);
+			//Invoke factory processors registered with the context instance. invokeBeanFactoryPostProcessors(beanFactoryPostProcessors, beanFactory);
 		}

-		// Do not initialize FactoryBeans here: We need to leave all regular beans
+		//Do not initialize FactoryBeans here: We need to leave all regular beans
-		// uninitialized to let the bean factory post-processors apply to them!
+		//uninitialized to let the bean factory post-processors apply to them!
 		String[] postProcessorNames =
 				beanFactory.getBeanNamesForType(BeanFactoryPostProcessor.class, true, false);

-		// Separate between BeanFactoryPostProcessors that implement PriorityOrdered,
+		//Separate between BeanFactoryPostProcessors that implement PriorityOrdered,
-		// Ordered, and the rest.
+		//Ordered, and the rest.
 		List<BeanFactoryPostProcessor> priorityOrderedPostProcessors = new ArrayList<BeanFactoryPostProcessor>();
 		List<String> orderedPostProcessorNames = new ArrayList<String>();
 		List<String> nonOrderedPostProcessorNames = new ArrayList<String>();
 		for (String ppName : postProcessorNames) {
 			if (processedBeans.contains(ppName)) {
-				// skip - already processed in first phase above
+				//skip - already processed in first phase above
 			}
 			else if (beanFactory.isTypeMatch(ppName, PriorityOrdered.class)) {
 				priorityOrderedPostProcessors.add(beanFactory.getBean(ppName, BeanFactoryPostProcessor.class));